fabiandev/ts-runtime/README.md

 };
 ```

-Of course also the arrow function are annotated by default:
+Of course, also arrow functions are annotated by default:

 ```js
 const getNumberFromString = t.annotate((str) => {